 During June, the first cases of diphtheria appeared in the camp.
 By July, it had spread throughout the camp.
 The Japanese finally gave the American medical staff anti-toxin to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 On June 26, 1942, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.

-While he was in the hospital, on August 7, one POW escaped from the camp and was recaptured on September 17.
+One POW escaped from the camp and was recaptured on September 17th.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 At some point, 50 grams of mongo beans replaced some of the rice.
 In addition, sick POWs also received an additional 50 grams of meat.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.

 Fr.
-Bruttenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12.
+Antonio Bruddenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12th.
 There was also medicine and books for the POWs.
-The POWs started a major clean-up of the camp on November 14 and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
+The POWs were organized in groups on November 11th.
+Group I was made up of all the enlisted men who had been captured on Bataan.
+Group II was the POWs who had come from Camp 3, and Group III was composed of all Naval and Marine personnel from both Camps 1 and 3 and any civilians in the camp.
+The POWs started a major clean-up of the camp on November 14th and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
 Pvt.
-Peter Lankianuskas was shot attempting to escape on November 16.
+Peter Lankianuskas was shot while attempting to escape on November 16th.
 Two other POWs were put on trial by the Japanese for aiding him.
 One man received 20 days in solitary confinement while the other man received 30 days in solitary confinement.
-The POWs were organized in groups on November 11.
-Group I was made up of all the enlisted men who had been captured on Bataan.
-Group II was the POWs who had come from Camp 3, and Group III was composed of all Naval and Marine personnel from both Camps 1 and 3 and any civilians in the camp.
 It was also at this time that an attempt was made to stop the spread of disease.
-The POWs dug deep drainage ditches, sump holes for only water, and the garbage began to be buried, and the grass in the camp was cut.
+The POWs dug deep drainage ditches, and sump holes for only water, and the garbage began to be buried, and the grass in the camp was cut.
 100 POWs worked on Sunday, November 15 digging latrines and sump holes.
 Since Sunday was a day off, Lt.
 Col. Curtis Beecher, U.S.M.C., made sure each man received 5 cigarettes.
 On November 16, a Pvt.
 Peter Lanianuskas was shot trying to escape.
 Two other POWs were tried by the Japanese for being involved in the escape attempt.
 One man received 20 days in solitary confinement and the other 30 days.

 The POWs continued to work on the farm during June by pulling grass.
 They were not allowed to squat to do this.
 They worked 14 hours a day and were frequently hit over their heads as they worked.
 The food in the camp worsened and the POWs who returned to the camp from a work detail told those in the camp that the Japanese were selling the American Red Cross goods sent for the POWs.